Premiership of Margaret Thatcher: Economics and welfare reforms

 In Thatcher's third term, welfare reforms created an adult Employment Training system that included full-time work done for the dole plus a £10 top-up, on the workfare model from the United States.

+NHS internal market

+Thatcher had initially not made any major attempts to reform the National Health Service.
+However, based on recommendations from the Griffiths report of 1983 into NHS management, from 1988 onwards she began to apply the principles of New Public Management throughout the welfare state, including the NHS, in order to decentralise decision making and introduce competition, with the goal of making the state a purchaser of healthcare rather than a provider.
+The National Health Service and Community Care Act 1990 established an internal market within the NHS which divided NHS providers into those that provided services and those that purchased services from them, requiring NHS hospitals and other service providers to generate their own income and compete for business.
+The intention was that patients would be given the option to choose between different providers and would inevitably choose the best hospitals, the money would follow the patients and the best hospitals would prosper.
+However, in practice the majority of patients were not in a position to exercise choice between providers and so the internal market was not as successful as Thatcher had anticipated.

 Section 28

-Though an early backer of decriminalisation of male homosexuality, at the 1987 Conservative Party conference, Thatcher's speech read: "Children who need to be taught to respect traditional moral values are being taught that they have an inalienable right to be gay".
+Though an early backer of the decriminalisation of male homosexuality, at the 1987 Conservative Party conference, Thatcher's speech read: "Children who need to be taught to respect traditional moral values are being taught that they have an inalienable right to be gay".
 Backbench Conservative MPs and peers had already begun a backlash against the "promotion" of homosexuality and, in December 1987, the controversial "Section 28" was added as an amendment to what became the Local Government Act 1988.

-This legislation was eventually repealed by the Blair government between 2000 and 2003.
+On 24 May 1988, Thatcher's government passed the legislation of Section 28.
+It stated that local authorities in England, Scotland and Wales "shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".
+The law effectively encouraged overt discrimination against LGBT people in the UK.
+Section 28 existed until 18 November 2003.

 Environment

 Thatcher, a trained chemist, became publicly concerned with environmental issues in the late 1980s.
 In 1988, she made a major speech accepting the problems of global warming, ozone depletion, and acid rain.
 In 1990, she opened the Hadley Centre for Climate Prediction and Research.
 In her book Statecraft (2003), she described her later regret in supporting the concept of human-induced global warming, outlining the negative effects she perceived it had upon the policy-making process.
 "Whatever international action we agree upon to deal with environmental problems, we must enable our economies to grow and develop, because without growth you cannot generate the wealth required to pay for the protection of the environment".